Onit Documentation

 2. Assign Your Roles to the Appropriate Phases

 Proceed to the Wizard’s Phases tab.
-In our example, we’ll be using three Phases: Finance Review, Legal Review, and Approved.
+In our example, we’ll use three Phases: Finance Review, Legal Review, and Approved.

 Assign each Role to the appropriate Phase (as seen in the screenshot below).
-In our example, we want our Financial Approver to only become active when a Record enters the Finance Review Phase, so we’ll make sure that this Role is assigned to that Phase.
+In our example, we want our Financial Approver only to become active when a Record enters the Finance Review Phase, so we’ll ensure this Role is assigned to that Phase.

 3. Enable Auto Advance